Saint Sava Serbian Orthodox Church (Milwaukee)

+The Saint Sava Serbian Orthodox Church (Српска православна црква Светог Саве) is an Eastern Orthodox church located in Milwaukee, Wisconsin.
+It is under jurisdiction of the Serbian Orthodox Eparchy of New Gračanica and Midwestern America of the Serbian Orthodox Church and is dedicated to Saint Sava, the first Archbishop of the Serbian Orthodox Church.

-The St. Sava Serbian Orthodox Cathedral (Црква светог Саве) is a large Serbian Orthodox Cathedral located in Milwaukee, Wisconsin.
-Completed in 1956, the cathedral is covered in traditional wall mosaics that have been described as, "some of the most extensive and elaborate church mosaics in the United States."
-The cathedral sits on a complex that also includes a parochial school and an event center known as the American Serb Hall, an important stop for political candidates including a number of men who have gone on to become President of the United States.
+The church is covered in traditional wall mosaics that have been described as, "some of the most extensive and elaborate church mosaics in the United States."
+The church sits on a complex that also includes a parochial school and an event center known as the American Serb Hall, an important stop for political candidates including a number of men who have gone on to become President of the United States.

 History

-Serbian Immigration and the Early Faith Community
+Early period

-Initial Serbian immigration to Milwaukee began in the late 19th century and continued through the early 20th century, by 1912 there were roughly 2,500 Serbian immigrants living in the city and that number quickly rose to 6,000 Serbians by 1916.
+Initial Serbian immigration to Milwaukee began in the late 19th century and continued through the early 20th century, by 1912 there were roughly 2,500 Serb immigrants living in the city and that number quickly rose to 6,000 Serbs by 1916.
 Exact immigration statistics for this period are considered unreliable at best, as a number of Serbian immigrants were lumped into other ethnic groups who were also immigrating from the Austro-Hungarian Empire around the same period.
-On February 8, 1912, a group of Serbians met and determined that there was a need for a Serbian Orthodox Church in their community.
+On February 8, 1912, a group of Serbs met and determined that there was a need for a Serbian Orthodox Church in their community.
 The unified faith community founded their first church that same year at 724 S. 3rd St., and the first divine liturgy was held on Christmas, January 7, 1913.
 Between 1912 and 1942 the parish went through 12 priests, and organized an executive board to help keep the church community organized.
 The parish faced many hard times during these years, as a large number of men in the congregation returned to Europe to fight in the Balkan Wars and World War I.

 In 1942 Milan Brkich was elected as the parish priest, a relatively young member of the clergy, he is credited with reinvigorating the community during the 1940s.
-Milan Brkich is noted for resettling displaced Serbians to Milwaukee, and the chain migration that ensued from these relocations caused the Serbian population in Milwaukee to grow and the languages and customs of the community to remain strong into the 1950s.
+Milan Brkich is noted for resettling displaced Serbs to Milwaukee, and the chain migration that ensued from these relocations caused the Serb population in Milwaukee to grow and the languages and customs of the community to remain strong into the 1950s.

-Construction of the Cathedral
+Construction

 In the late 1940s the congregation bought 14 acres on Milwaukee's Southwest side.
 The American Serb Hall was built on the land in 1950 and with its success, the church decided to build a new church building in 1951.
-A building fund was established and church members were asked to contribute $100 each for construction of the cathedral, on August 26, 1956, a groundbreaking ceremony was held and the land was consecrated by Bishop Dionisije at the celebration.
-Construction soon commenced on not just the cathedral building, but the new parish house and the new parish school building as well.
+A building fund was established and church members were asked to contribute $100 each for construction of the cathedral.
+On August 26, 1956, a groundbreaking ceremony was held and the land was consecrated by Bishop Dionisije at the celebration.
+Construction soon commenced on not just the church building, but the new parish house and the new parish school building as well.
 On February 4, 1958, the construction was completed and the new cathedral was consecrated in August of the same year.